new genuary: introducing sophie green | look | i-D

 What's been your career highlight so far?

 Meeting lots of wonderful people who have let me portray their story through photography.
 Having my work published in titles that I really admire.
-My recent Dented Pride solo show and book launch published by Ditto Press, in collaboration with LAW Magazine, supported by Carhartt was a significant feat.
-Dented Pride has been a work in progress for a few years now, I can't tell you how satisfying is it to have a book launch, exhibition and t-shirt designs to mark the finish line of this body of work.
+My recent Dented Pride solo show and book launch published by Ditto Press — in collaboration with LAW Magazine and supported by Carhartt — was a significant feat.
+Dented Pride has been a work in progress for a few years now, I can't tell you how satisfying is it to have a book launch, exhibition, and t-shirt designs to mark the finish line of this body of work.

 What are you working on right now?

-I'm balancing a mix of personal projects, editorial and commissions, I wish I could elaborate - I'm really excited to release a few new personal projects which I have been working on for the past year.
-On that cliffhanger…
+I'm balancing a mix of personal projects, editorial, and commissions.
+I wish I could elaborate!
+I'm really excited to release a few new personal projects which I have been working on for the past year.

 Shepherds Bush: The Heart of British Fashion for 1 Granary magazine.